Natural & Adversarial Bokeh Rendering via Circle-of-Confusion Predictive Network: Introduction

-The proposed DebsNet allows us to dig into the bokeh generation process and adversarially tune the depth map that is needed for generating realistic bokeh based on subsequent visual tasks.
-To further improve the realisticity of the adversarial bokeh, we propose a depth-guided gradient-based attack to regularize the gradient.
-We validate the proposed method on a popular adversarial image classification dataset, \ie, NeurIPS-2017 DEV, and show that the proposed method can penetrate four state-of-the-art (SOTA) image classification networks \ie, ResNet50, VGG, DenseNet, and MobileNetV2 with high success rates as well as high image quality.
-Moreover, the adversarially generated defocus blur images from the AdvBokeh can actually be capitalized to enhance the performance of SOTA defocus deblurring system, \ie, IFAN.
+Due to the natural advantage and universality of bokeh in photos, as well as potential adverse effects on multifarious visual tasks, in this work, we also aim to reveal the vulnerabilities in various visual image understanding tasks with the help of CoCNet, with a newly proposed task termed \textbf{\emph{adversarial bokeh attack (AdvBokeh)}}.
+The method embeds deceptive information into the bokeh generation procedure and produces a natural bokeh-like adversarial example without any human-noticeable noise artifacts by fixing the parameters of CoCNet while optimizing the depth map.
+Adversarial bokeh examples are shown in Fig.~\ref{fig:teaser} on the rightmost panel.
+We validate the proposed method on a popular adversarial image classification dataset, \ie, NeurIPS-2017 DEV, and show that the proposed method can penetrate four state-of-the-art (SOTA) image classification networks, \ie, ResNet50, VGG, DenseNet, and MobileNetV2 with high success rates as well as high image quality.
+Moreover, the adversarially generated defocus blur images from the AdvBokeh can actually be exploited to enhance the performance of downstream tasks (\eg, defocus deblurring system), which shows the versatility of the adversarial bokeh samples.